quickpod/inference/README.md

 and click on clone to clone the template under your private templates

-edit the section "Docker Entrypoint Run Options" as follows
+edit the section "Docker Entrypoint Run Options" as follows with the code you obtained from inference dashboard

 ![image](https://github.com/user-attachments/assets/8d52fcbc-084d-4521-a454-03ab28b744d6)

-Please not Docker Entrypoint Run Options are different field from Docker Options used int the Epoc 2 worker
+Please note Docker Entrypoint Run Options are different field from Docker Options used in the Epoch 2 worker

 Select the template and searcch for your pod and create the pod, depending on the download speed of the machine the pod will be ready in 10-30 minutes or so